GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.17.7 on May 4, 2023 =

+* Fixed: Fatal error when using the Radio input types in the Search Bar (introduced in 2.17.6)

 = 2.17.6 on May 3, 2023 =

 * Added: Filter entries by payment status using a drop-down, radio, multi-select, or checkbox inputs in the Search Bar (previously, only searchable using a text input)